 Not surprisingly, the more experience employees have working in game music and sound design, the higher their salaries.

-Performing Rights Income
+Performing Rights Income for video game composers

 Royalty income from PRO’s is uncommon in games (see a detailed article on PRO’s and game music).
 Among both freelancers and employees, less than one in five game composers reported receiving PRO income from any game score they had ever written.